-We are pleased to welcome ACMI, First Nations Media Australia, and Special Broadcasting Service (SBS) to AMLA.
+We are pleased to welcome ACMI, and Special Broadcasting Service (SBS) to AMLA.
 These organisations will provide invaluable experience and insights to the discussions of media literacy which AMLA leads.

 ACMI (formerly known as the Australian Centre for the Moving Image) explores the power of media and culture on screen – fostering the next generation of makers, players and watchers.
 ACMI’s exhibitions, screenings, commissions, festivals, and industry and education programs reveal the stories, technologies and artists that create our shared screen culture.